appserver-io/routlt/README.md

 ### Application

 Therefore, it is necessary, that these annoatations as well as all other framework specfic configuration files will be initialized on application startup.
-To ensure this, you have to provide a custom `META-INF/context.xml` file with your application, which needs the additional `<descriptors/>' declaration for the Object Manager
+To ensure this, you have to provide a custom `META-INF/context.xml` file with your application, which needs the additional `<descriptors/>` node for the object manager configuration

 ```xml
 <managers>